 Glycerine helps to improve the skin’s texture and appearance by reinforcing the skin barrier.

-As a humectant, glycerine helps plump and hydrate the skin by attracting moisture from the air and from deeper layers of the skin.
+As a humectant, glycerine helps plump and hydrate the skin by attracting moisture from the air and from the deeper layers of the skin.
 This makes it a popular ingredient in moisturising products and serums.

 Glycerine has weak antimicrobial properties (v).
 It helps reduce the water activity of formulations, thus reducing the water available for microorganisms to thrive (it works as a type of bacteriostatic and fungistatic agent).
 This makes it a popular ingredient in products such as hand cleansers and soaps.